Seizure Disorders

 • Because the underlying condition is psychiatric in nature, it is important to advocate for the student to receive appropriate therapeutic intervention.
 Note this can be more complicated in cases where students also have comorbid epilepsy.

-• Because adolescents are at a vulnerable age, PNES are most common in teenage years, but occur in all ages.
-PNES are more common in females, but occur in both genders.
+• Because adolescents are at a vulnerable age, PNEE are most common in teenage years, but occur in all ages.
+PNEE are more common in females, but occur in both genders.

 • Students with underlying learning disabilities, language disorders, anxiety, depression, PTSD and ADHD are at higher risk.